MrWhite1878/MrWhite1878/README.md

 - 👋 Hi, I’m @MrWhite1878
 - 👀 I’m interested in STEM
 - 🌱 I’m currently learning the 8 AP/IB classes I have 😭
-- 💞️ I’m looking to collaborate on anything really, I'm just tyring to expand my skills
+- 💞️ I’m looking to collaborate on anything really, I'm just trying to expand my skills
 - 📫 How to reach me mikal6559 on disc

 <!---